-The Magical Ice Kingdom is a forest filled with redwood trees, wolves, unicorns and more all carved from 500 tons of ice.
+The Magical Ice Kingdom is a forest filled with redwood trees, wolves, unicorns and more all carved from more than 500 tons of ice.
 To get your own ice carving career started, join an ice sculpting workshop.
-Here, you’ll get to create your own ice masterpiece under the tutelage of the U.K.’s finest ice artist.
+Here, you’ll get to create your own ice masterpiece under the tutelage of one of the U.K.’s finest ice artists.
 And finally, stop by Bar Ice for a festive drink surrounded by beautifully carved ice sculptures.

-Have you visited any of these icy destinations?
-How was it?
+Would you like to visit any of these icy destinations?
 Tell us in the comments.

 Featured image: ICEHOTEL 365, 2017-2018.
 Deluxe Suite 34 meters.
 Design Luca Roncoroni & Dave Ruane.
 Photo Asaf Kliger. © ICEHOTEL.